 Something I enjoy about the actual Biggest Loser competition is the challenges that they give to the players.

-While you certainly cannot build the types of stunts that they do, there are a few ways you can incorporate some fun into the competition (and keeping this a surprise is pretty cool as well).
+While you certainly cannot build the types of stunts that they do, there are a few ways you can incorporate some fun into your biggest loser contest at work (and keeping this a surprise is pretty cool as well).

 - Bonus Idea #1 – Weighted Walk: During the last week of the competition, have everyone bring in a backpack.
 Put rocks in the bottom of the backpack for the amount of weight that they lost (wrapped in a plastic bag), and have them wear the backpack around for lunch, or even just keep it in their cubicle during the day.
 This will really show them how much weight they have shed, and they should feel great about themselves!